aTman23/aTman-Admin-Panel/README.md

 Do you need a template with more features and functionalities?
 Get more with our collection of premium templates with more plugins, eye-catching animations, UI components, and sample pages all fitting together with a high-quality design.
 Visit https://www.bootstrapdash.com for more admin templates.

-Check out the premium version of [Skydash Bootstrap admin template](https://www.bootstrapdash.com/product/skydash-admin-template/)
+Check out the premium version of [PsyShell - Admin Bootstrap admin template](https://www.bootstrapdash.com/product/PsyShell - Admin-admin-template/)